avafinger/bananapi-zero-ubuntu-base-minimal/README.md

     * Board runs at ~60ºC when idle with HDMI, ~40ºC without HDMI enabled (*without heatsink*)
     * issue in shell on first login: *sudo apt-get update && sudo apt-get upgrade*
+    * If you have trouble with Wifi, i suggest read **Debian Bug report logs - #892229** Regulatory.db needs to be generated somehow, until wireless-regdb is updated.

 # Basic instructions to flash firmware to SD CARD